 It is also sensible to bring with you some snorkeling equipment because the undersea sights at Providenciales are just superb, and it would be less than sensible not to take the time to swim amongst the marine life.

 You will easily find on the map two good places which are Coral Gardens and Smith’s Reef.

 The Coral Gardens can be easily found on the map, just off Lower Bight Road on Penn’s Road.

 Park in front of the resort and walk down.
-The reef is protected and cordoned off with buoys, but go round the buoys and you will see a huge number of fish, and perhaps even a reef shark, but certainly parrot fish, and very often sea turtles to swim with.
+The reef is protected and cordoned off with buoys, but go round the buoys and you will see lots of fishes, and perhaps even a reef shark, but certainly parrot fish, and very often sea turtles to swim with.

-The water is deeper at Smithís Reef and it is quite a lot harder to get to.
-Drive towards Turtle Cove and follw the road the Yacht Club Resort and Sharkbite Restaurant[Well worth a visit].
+The water is deeper at Smith’s Reef and it is quite a lot harder to get to.
+Drive towards Turtle Cove and follow the road the Yacht Club Resort and Sharkbite Restaurant[Well worth a visit].
 Go left at the T junction and after parking, walk away from the marina until you see the rock cairn.
-Swim out to the second and larger reef, and watch out for boats, which perhaps spoils Smithís Reef..
+Swim out to the second and larger reef, and watch out for boats, which perhaps spoils Smith’s Reef.

-Take the car to the southwest point of Providenciales Island..
-Here you will find a very isolated and empty but beautiful beach.
+Take the time to explore the southwest point of Providenciales Island.
+Here you will find a very remote beautiful beach.
 It takes a little finding, just head towards the Blue Hills, and stay on the main road going past Da Conch Shack, then pass a school on the right until you reach a major road to the left.
-By this time you will be praising the new map you bought at the airport!!
 Stay on that new road until the end, and there you will see three tracks.
-With a decent car you can take the left hand one, and this leads to the beach.
 If you walk along the beach around the corner until you get to a cave to explore and you will pass a rock absolutely covered with pelicans.

 Properties listed in Turks and Caicos Islands